lowrycito/handbook/pages/study-manual-general-handbook-23.md

   * Coordinate the work of ward members and leaders, ward missionaries, and full-time missionaries.
 This may include coordinating teaching efforts, baptismal services, and efforts to strengthen new members.
 It can also include planning ways to help ward members share the gospel.

-  * Lead weekly coordination meetings (see 23.5.7).
+  * Lead weekly coordination meetings (see 23.4).

   * Attend ward council meetings when invited.

-  * Help the ward council develop and implement the ward plan for sharing the gospel and strengthening new and returning members (see 23.5.6).
+  * Help the ward council develop and implement the ward plan for sharing the gospel and strengthening new and returning members (see 23.6.6).

-  * Where it is allowed, arrange for full-time missionaries to eat meals with members.
-Seek opportunities for the missionaries to eat with part-member and less-active families if possible.
-Encourage them to share a gospel message with these families.
+  * Seek opportunities to help full-time missionaries fulfill their purpose by sharing the gospel and building relationships with members.
+Where approved, this may include eating meals with members (preferably with part-member families and new and returning members when possible; see 24.6.2.3).

   * Work with the ward temple and family history leader and consultants to help those who are learning the gospel, new members, and returning members engage in temple and family history work.

-23.5.4
+23.6.4

 ### Ward Missionaries